 Klamath County Circuit Court offers several specialty court programs to meet specific needs of the community.
-Specialty courts are managed by team of justice system and community partners, led by a judge, working together to provide wrap-around services to help participants improve their health and avoid future criminal charges.
-In general, eligibility for these programs requires Klamath County residency and District Attorney’s Office approval.
+Specialty courts are managed by team of judicial system and community partners, led by a judge, working together to provide wrap-around services to help participants improve their health and avoid future criminal charges.
+In general, eligibility for these programs require Klamath County residency and District Attorney’s Office approval.

-The Adult Drug Court (ADC) program is a voluntary four phase program lasting a minimum of one year.
-The ADC provides intensive court monitoring of participants with diagnosed substance use conditions.
-ADC program participants undergo clinically prescribed individual treatment programs, consisting of individual and group counseling, frequent drug testing, attendance in support and skills groups, and regular court appearances.
+The Community Wellness Court (CWC) program is a voluntary four phase program lasting a minimum of one year.
+The CWC provides intensive court monitoring of participants with diagnosed substance use conditions.
+CWC program participants undergo clinically prescribed individual treatment programs, consisting of individual and group counseling, frequent drug testing, attendance in support and skills groups, and regular court appearances.
 The goal of the program is to promote participants’ successful completion of prescribed treatment and life skills programs through the accountability provided by the Court.
 Successful participants are able to move forward in life free of the health, social, and criminal problems caused by substance use.
 Most criminal charges and ordered probations are dismissed upon program graduation.

 The Behavioral Intervention Court (BIC) is a specialized mental health treatment court, designed to increase access to and engagement in treatment and to reduce criminal activity by persons with a qualifying mental health diagnosis.
 Participants are required to fully engage in individually prescribed treatment and supportive services and regularly report to the judge.
 A program goal is to assist participants in achieving stability and the most trouble free lives possible.
 Success in BIC may result in a reduction to the length of participants’ probationary periods or participants may avoid conviction on deferred charges.